tari-project/rfcs/src/TIP-0001_tari_improvement_proposals.md

   authors/owners of the TIP.
 The format of the Authors header value must be `Random J. User <address@example.com>` if the email address is included, or `Random J. User` if the address is not given.
 If there are multiple authors, their names and addresses should appear in a comma separated list.
-* The **Arbiter** field is used to record who has the authority to make the final decision to approve or reject the TIP.
+* The **Reviewer** field is used to record who has vetted the proposal for basic soundness before submission to the Tari Council.
-* The **Type** header specifies the type of TIP: Process, Best Practice, or Product Direction
+* The **Type** header specifies the type of TIP: Process, Best Practice, Product Direction, or Architecture.
 * The **Created** header records the date that the pull request for the **TIP** was opened.
 It should be in YYYY-MM-DD format, e.g. 2026-05-20.
-* The **Review Period** header specifies the target dates for reviewing the TIP, as agreed by the Authors and Arbiter.
-  The recommended duration of the review is 2 weeks.
-However, if the review exposes areas of the proposal that need further discussion and fleshing out, then the Arbiter may choose to extend the review period.
 * TIPs can also have a **Replaced-By** header indicating that a TIP has been rendered obsolete by a later document; the value is the number of the TIP that replaces the current document.
 The newer TIP must have a **Replaces** header that contains the number of the TIP it rendered obsolete.